LostMySkeleton/BACnetClientExampleNodeJS/README.md

 A basic BACnet IP Client example written in NodeJS using the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack).

-In this example the application will do the following every 30 seconds;
+In this example, the application will do the following every 30 seconds;

 - Send a global who-is message.
-Record the responding devices into a database
+Record the responding devices in a database
 - For each device in the database, it will send a ReadPropertyMuliple-All message.
-Record the responces into a database
+Record the responses in a database
-- Print the database to the consol
+- Print the database to the console

 ## Installation